 Amy’s first experience with Mercy Ships?
 An 8-week commitment in Madagascar in 2015 — and it was love at first sight: “I was on a high the whole time, so excited about everything — I knew right away that I’d have to come back!”
 It was there that she began caring for children who’d received free surgery for bowed legs, windswept legs and knocked knees.
 Turns out, she was a natural with these little patients, caring for them as they mended and learned to walk again.

 “Nurses around me looked at me like I was crazy when I would tell them that I hadn’t considered myself as a pediatric nurse.
 ‘No, you ARE a pediatric nurse!’
 Amy seems more than content traveling to West Africa to live and work on a hospital ship.
-She holds back tears as she shares, clearly moved by recalling this boy, along with many other patients who’ve come out of their shell, right in front of her very eyes.
+Where There is Faith There is Love – Best health charities – Medium.
+An estimated 265,000 deaths every year are caused by burns — the vast majority occur in low-and middle-income countries.
 (Source: WHO) Burns are the 11th leading cause of death of children aged 1–9 years and are also the fifth most common cause of non-fatal childhood injuries.
 Faith is a vivacious 3-year-old from Porto Novo, Benin.
 When she was 8-months-old an electrical fire burned the entire backs of her legs.
 Without access to safe and affordable surgery, Faith has only ever known life with severe burn wounds.
 Faith’s mother Nadeej heard about Mercy Ships from multiple sources; an engineer, Faith’s doctor in Togo, and Faith’s godfather.

 We spoke with some kids in Canada recently about what had happened to Faith and many kids like her.
 Christmas Wishes for Faith from Mercy Ships Canada on Vimeo.
 Please Support US!
 A Healthy Diet is the First Step to Proper Health | Mercy Ships Canada.
 The Mercy Ships Nutritional Agriculture Program (Food for Life) aims to increase the capacity of local agriculturists through sustainable farming and agro pastoral practices.
 A healthy diet is the first step to proper health.
 We recognize that people need more than just access to healthcare, but also access to nutritious food to obtain such health.
 Since 1997, Mercy Ships has encouraged people to discover significantly improved methods of food production – working with them to rebuild, restore, and renew their lives, land, communities and nations through holistic, organic agriculture development.

 Farming practices in much of West Africa do more harm than good.
 Mercy Ships seek to help its agriculture participants understand how greenhouse gases work in the atmosphere, how these greenhouse gasses are increased by slash and burn practices, and how this affects their crops, health, and nutrition.
 Food for Life: Agriculture in Benin: Goal of the Food for Life Project: Like this: Like Loading...
 Caring For Elina – Medium.
 Six-year old Elina and her mother were coaxed out of the bushes.

 They had been waiting, undetected, for the crowds to thin at a medical screening center in Madagascar.
 After a Mercy Ships nurse named Ria invited Elina to come out of hiding, she discovered the disfiguring burns that covered a significant part of the child’s body — fusing her right arm, neck and cheek together into a painfully restrictive stance.
 Ria asked Elina’s mother what had happened to her daughter.
-Mercy Ships Canada History – Medium.
-Healthcare Development Program for African: 10 Things You Didn’t Know About Benin.
-The Africa Mercy has arrived in Benin for its 2016-2017 field service!
+A translator tried her best to share the message but simply couldn’t because she was overcome with emotion.

 Keep reading to learn more about this fascinating nation and why we are working there!
 1. Benin was formerly known as Dahomey, a prominent West African kingdom that rose in the 15th century.
 The territory became a French Colony in 1872 and achieved independence in 1960.
 Benin is now one of Africa’s most stable democracies.
 2. 3.
 4. 5.
 6. 7.
 8. 9.
 10. Mercy Ships Charity Hospital Ship.